SharePoint Under Siege

 Focusing only on patching is like waiting for a house fire to start before you buy an extinguisher.
 True resilience is about having a strategy that protects you before, during, and after a vulnerability is announced.

-At Trescudo, we analyze these events through the lens of the NIST Cybersecurity Framework.
-It shows us that a resilient defense requires layers that go far beyond simple patching.
+At Trescudo, we analyse these events through the lens of the NIST Cybersecurity Framework.
+It shows us that a resilient defence requires layers that go far beyond simple patching.

 IDENTIFY: From Reactive Patching to Proactive Vulnerability Management

 You can't patch a vulnerability you don't know exists.
 This incident highlights the absolute need for a continuous Vulnerability Management program.
 Our approach, powered by Vicarius, moves beyond simple scanning.
-We provide an end-to-end platform that not only discovers and prioritizes vulnerabilities based on real-world risk but also offers a revolutionary solution for the "unpatchable" problem.PROTECT: Shielding the Vulnerability Before the Patch
+We provide an end-to-end platform that not only discovers and prioritises vulnerabilities based on real-world risk but also offers a revolutionary solution for the "un-patchable" problem.PROTECT: Shielding the Vulnerability Before the Patch

 What if you could protect an application even if it's unpatched?
 This is where Patchless Protection™ comes in.
 Our technology can shield the vulnerable application in memory, blocking any attempt to exploit the known weakness.
 This closes your window of exposure instantly and gives your IT teams the breathing room to patch on their own schedule.
 Furthermore, a well-configured Web Application Firewall (WAF) can provide a "virtual patch," blocking malicious requests before they ever reach your SharePoint server.DETECT & RESPOND: Assuming a Breach is Possible